damnsonoh/Induction-program/README.md

 Next, **Dr. Priya Darshani** conducted a session on *Human Resource Values*, continuing from her previous lecture. the session was very informative

 After the break, we had our first **subject-wise classes**.
 The English lecture by **Prof. Nisha** was engaging and interactive.
 Later, we attended a **P2P (Peer-to-Peer) session** where seniors introduced the basics of **C++ programming** and shared code snippets for hands-on practice.
+# Induction Program – Day 4

+# Date – 05 August, 2025
+The fourth day of college began in an unexpected way.
+Just before the scheduled lecture in the auditorium, the entire plan changed abruptly.
+I had arrived in the afternoon, full of anticipation, only to find out that each branch was now being led to its respective classroom.

+Amidst the sudden shift, we were welcomed by our seniors who were waiting enthusiastically.
+During the one-hour class session, we introduced ourselves one by one, helping to break the ice and get to know our new friends.
+Our seniors also gave us an overview of upcoming events and various club activities, setting the tone for our university life.

+Later, we regrouped in the auditorium for a talk by Mrs. Shaffy Makkar, who spoke passionately about the benefits of millets as a superfood.
+She explained their nutritional value, especially their protein content, and gave us interesting insights into their culinary history.

+Her engaging and lively presentation made the session both educational and entertaining, encouraging many of us — including myself — to take active interest in healthier food choices.

+The day ended with a renewed sense of unity and awareness, especially around healthy living.
+As a first-year student, every day brings new surprises and learning opportunities, and I’m looking forward to embracing all the experiences that lie ahead.